microsoft/Windows-IoT-Samples/SerialUART/README.md

 #### <a name="UpBoard_UART"></a>On-board UART (UpBoard)

-The UpBoard has two on-board UARTs.
+The UpBoard has an on-board UART.
 See the [UpBoard pin mapping page](../Resources/PinMappingsUpBoard.png) for more details on the UpBoard GPIO pins.

 * UART uses GPIO pins 6, 8, 10